algosup/2022-2023-project-5-algorithmics-Team-2/Documents/Functional_Specifications.md

 |Christiano Ronaldo | 38 | Soccer player | As a professional footballer, Christiano Ronaldo is known for his exceptional skills on the field.
 Off the pitch, he possesses a sophisticated side, occasionally indulging in the pleasure of wines.
 With a discerning taste, he appreciates the complexity and nuances that different wines offer.
 Christiano enjoys exploring various varietals and regions, but always maintains moderation to prioritize his athletic performance.
 His occasional forays into the world of wine add depth and sophistication to his multifaceted lifestyle as a professional athlete   | <img src="Images/CR.jpg"> |
 |Zenna Cold | 31 | Worker|Zenna is a diligent worker in a winery production facility.
 With a strong work ethic and attention to detail, she ensures that every step of the winemaking process is executed flawlessly.
 Zenna skillfully operates machinery, monitors fermentation, and assists in bottling and labeling.
 Her knowledge of grape varieties and cellar techniques contributes to the production of high-quality wines.
 With a deep appreciation for the craft, Zenna takes pride in being part of the winemaking journey from vine to bottle    | <img src="Images/zenna.jpg"> |

-# 5. Use case
+# 4. Use case

-# 6. Blending step
+# 5. Blending step

  1. Gather data on the different vineyards and grape varieties that will be used in the blend.
- 2. Collect data on the individual wines that will be used in the blend.
-This might include information on the grapes used to make each wine, aging process, and other factors that might impact the flavor profile of the wine.
- 3. Develop an algorithm that can adjust the ratios of the individual wines in the blend based on their respective characteristics.
-This algorithm might take into account factors such as acidity, tannins, sweetness, and aroma, as well as the desired flavor profile for the final blend.
- 4. Create a user interface that allows the user to input information on the different wines and vineyards profile for the blended wine.
+ 2. Create a user interface that allows the user to input information on the different wines and vineyards profile for the blended wine.
 The interface might include features such as dropdown menus, sliders, and other interactive elements to make it easy for the user to customize the blend.
    For example:
    (input --> percatage of wine.
    input --> quantity of wine.
    input --> index[^3] of wine.)[^4]
- 5. Implement a database that can store information on the different wines and vineyards, as well as track the inventory of the individual wines and the blending process itself.
+ 3. Implement a database that can store information on the different wines and vineyards, as well as track the inventory of the individual wines and the blending process itself.
 This database might include tables for storing data on the grape varieties, vineyards, and individual wines.
- 6. Develop a testing framework that can validate the consistency of the blended wine over time.
+ 4. Develop a testing framework that can validate the consistency of the blended wine over time.
- 7. Once the system has been developed and tested, it can be used to blend individual batches of wine to create a consistent flavor profile over time.
+ 5. Once the system has been developed and tested, it can be used to blend individual batches of wine to create a consistent flavor profile over time.
 The user can input
- 8. information on the individual wines and vineyard and the system will generate a customized blend based on the algorithm and database.
+information on the individual wines and vineyard and the system will generate a customized blend based on the algorithm and database.

-# 7. Functionalities
+# 6. Functionalities
 The system will be used to blend individual batches of wine to create a consistent flavor profile over time.
 The information on the individual wines and vineyard, and the system will generate a customized blend based on the algorithm and database.
   - Add as much as wine you want so the formula.